The AMD Ryzen 5 8500G wins in 7 out of 14 comparable specs, with 5 ties. Its biggest advantage is Max Memory (100% better).

 AI Versus Verdict

 The AMD Ryzen 5 8500G is the objective winner of this comparison, securing victories in seven categories compared to two for the AMD Ryzen 7 1700.
-The most impactful advantage for the 8500G is its max memory capacity, which is 100% better than that of the 1700.
-This significant increase in supported memory provides a clear technical edge for the newer processor, despite the 1700 maintaining a 33% advantage in total core count.
+The most impactful advantage for the newer processor is its max memory capacity, which is 100% better than that of its counterpart.
+While the older chip maintains a lead in core count, the modern architecture of the 8500G provides a superior foundation for memory-intensive tasks and overall system compatibility.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.